 Early stage startups and pre-startup researchers’ team in Robotics, IoT, Hardware, Biotech, Healthcare, Food and Agriculture and more real technologies

 1. Novelty 2.
 Practicability 3.
 Whether it could bring about change to the world 4.
 Passion

-Flight ticket and accommodation to join TECH PLANTER in Singapore for 2 members
+Flight ticket and accommodation to join TECH VENTURE MEETUP ASIA FINAL in Singapore for 2 members

 Dr. Tokue is Managing Director of Leave a Nest Singapore, and Founder of Leave a Nest Malaysia.
 She was born in Tokyo but raised in Southeast Asia, studied bachelordegree in America and then moved to Australia for Master and PhD degree carrying out field work.
 Currently she is creating platform in ASEAN to nurture the nextgeneration innovators, startups involving business development partners from industry.
 Her dream is to one day bring a change to a world with advancement of science and technology with true understanding and appreciation for nature.

 Mitsui Chemicals Inc. is one of the diversified companies in Japan and providing wide variety of chemicals and polymers globally.
 It will help build a better future society across five business domains, Mobility, Health Care, Food & Packaging, Next Generation Businesses and Basic Materials.
 Mr Uehara is charge of new business development from Asia Pacific.
 He is looking for new business opportunities making best use of open innovation in connection with Mitsui Chemicals' proprietary technologies.